Expansion of Gatwick Airport: Newly-built runway

 On 23 July 2013, Gatwick unveiled its proposals for a second runway to the south of the existing runway and airport boundary.
-If approved, the new runway could open by 2025 and cost between £5 billion and £9 billion, depending on the option chosen – i.e., a new runway 3395 ft south of the existing runway, a new runway less than 3395 ft but more than 2493 ft south of the existing runway or a new runway less than 2493 ft south of the existing runway.
+If approved, Gatwick said, the new runway could open by 2025 and cost between £5 billion and £9 billion, depending on the option chosen – i.e., a new runway 3395 ft south of the existing runway, a new runway less than 3395 ft but more than 2493 ft south of the existing runway or a new runway less than 2493 ft south of the existing runway.
 The first option would allow both runways to be simultaneously used for takeoffs and landings and increase total runway capacity by more than 80% to up to 100 aircraft movements per hour.
 It would also increase the airport's annual maximum passenger capacity from the present 45 to 87 million.
 The second option would allow both runways to be used simultaneously as well, with one handling takeoffs and the other landings.
 This would increase total runway capacity by ca. 36% to about 75 aircraft movements per hour and result in an increase in annual maximum passenger capacity to 82 million.
 The third option would allow only one runway to be used at a time but would still increase total runway capacity by over 20% to at least 67 aircraft movements per hour and annual maximum passenger capacity to 66 million.
 Regardless of the option chosen, the total projected cost includes the cost of a third terminal next to the existing railway line.

 On 17 December 2013, the Airports Commission chaired by Sir Howard Davies published its shortlist of which Southeast airports should be considered for additional runways.
 In addition to two alternatives at Heathrow, it recommended an option for an additional wide-spaced, 10000 ft runway at Gatwick as first proposed by Gatwick Airport Limited on 23 July 2013 for further examination ahead of publishing its final report by summer 2015.
 The commission estimates the cost to be around £9.3 billion; £2 billion higher than Gatwick's own estimate.